QwilApp/scryo/README.md

-  "name": String,  // name of the Cypress command added "start": Number, // char offset in file where definition started "end": Number,   // char offset in file where definition ended "cyMethodsUsed": Array[CommmandUseObj],  // cy methods used within the implementation of this command "otherFuncCalls": Array[FuncCallObj],  // function calls (excluding cy.*) within the implementation of this command }
+  "name": String,  // name of the Cypress command added "start": Number, // char offset in file where definition started "end": Number,   // char offset in file where definition ended "cyMethodsUsed": Array[CommandUseObj],  // cy methods used within the implementation of this command "otherFuncCalls": Array[FuncCallObj],  // function calls (excluding cy.*) within the implementation of this command }
 ```